korea-dbs/LPStore/README.md

 # SAMA_SOMA

-This is a github repository of SAMA, A SQLite project dedicated to analyze and optimize SQLite's Android Media Access Query Performance.
+This is a github repository of SAMA_SOMA, A SQLite project dedicated to analyze and optimize SQLite's Android Media Access Query Performance.
-The repository consists of two parts : SAMBench and SQLite-OP.
+The repository consists of two parts : SAMA and SQLite-OP.

 # Part 1.
-SAMBench
+SAMA

 ## Introduction

-SAMBench is an SQLite Benchmark for specialized in Android Media Access Queries.
+SAMA is an SQLite Benchmark for specialized in Android Media Access Queries.
 Developed by researchers from Hankuk University of Foreign Studies, Korea University and Samsung Electronics, this comprehensive tool reflects Android system's interaction with SQLite engine.
-By leveraging media access queries collected from real Android applications, SAMBench offers more accurate and thorough analysis to users.
+By leveraging media access queries collected from real Android applications, SAMA offers more accurate and thorough analysis to users.
-SAMBench also provides interactive web-based dashboards, enabling users to grasp SQLite's performance with intuitive graphs, as well as to compare results from various configurations.
+SAMA also provides interactive web-based dashboards, enabling users to grasp SQLite's performance with intuitive graphs, as well as to compare results from various configurations.

 ## Features